brentxphillips/CSRMP/README.md

 ## Project Focus

-The project will use IATI data to train and test a classifier able to classify and assign hybrid purpose and activity sector codes curated by [AidData]() to activities through mainly comparing keywords and phrases found in activity descriptions to those found in sector code descriptions.
+The project will use IATI data to train and test a classifier able to classify and assign hybrid purpose and activity codes curated by [AidData]() to reported activities through mainly comparing keywords and phrases found in activity descriptions to those found in sector code descriptions and using sector codes found in many activity files to validate classification accuracy through training and testing iterations.